How did your last project go?

 Everyone should speak

 This is much easier said than done.
-While everyone recognizes the importance of obtaining input from the whole team, people have a tendency to fall into natural patterns of conversation.
-That’s to say, those with more authority or more gregarious personalities tend to dominate the talk.
-Your voice and opinions are important whether you are an experienced leader within the company or if you are new to the business.
+While everyone recognizes the importance of obtaining input from the whole team, those with more authority or gregarious personalities dominate the discussion.
+Your voice and opinions are essential whether you are an experienced leader within the company or new to the business.

 First, set a fixed time in advance that everyone is allowed to speak for, and stick to it.
 This has two benefits.
 For starters, it makes it easier to get an equal amount of input from everyone.
 But it also means that speakers will try to focus on summarizing their main points because they know they only have a limited time available to make them.

-Another option is to use some kind of “talking stick”.
+Another option is to use some kind of “talking stick.”
 This is an object held by each team member in turn.
-Only the person holding the stick is permitted to speak; everybody else has to listen.
+Only the person holding the stick can speak; everybody else must listen.

 Follow through afterward

 When the meeting is over, following up is vital.
-During the meeting, the discussion should have generated a number of action points to be implemented afterward.
-Each of these should be assigned to a specific individual who is responsible for making them happen.
+During the meeting, the discussion should have generated action points to be implemented afterward.
+Each of these should be assigned to a specific individual responsible for making them happen.

 Don’t rest on your laurels.
 For each iteration of a post-mortem process, you should be continuously testing how effective it is.
 What is continuous testing?
 It means comparing outcomes against previous benchmarks on an ongoing basis.
 That way, you can be confident that the procedure is working well.